 Store the seeds dry at 40°.
 Starting about 8 weeks before the last expected frost, scarify the seeds with sandpaper.
 Next pour boiling water over the seeds and let the water cool.
 Soak for 24 hours.
 Cold stratify for 6 weeks.
-Sow and cover the seeds very lightly.
+Sow and cover the seeds very lightly if the mericarp has been removed which may be the situation with purchased seeds.
 Expose to 70°.